Muedi/QSD/README.md

 ```
 python feature_generation_pipeline_SML_QSD.py ENCFF001NAO
 ```
-The script `gather_features_for_S_M_L_QSD_datasets.py` can be used to gather all information from the different feature set to assemble the S-QSD, M-QSD, and L-QSD datasets and create a comma-separated file for each of them.
+The feature generation might be applied to multiple samples.
+To create the dataset containing the features for multiple NGS samples, `gather_features_for_S_M_L_QSD_datasets.py` script can be used.
+It gathers all information from the different feature sets to assemble the S-QSD, M-QSD, and L-QSD datasets and create a comma-separated file for each of them.